-For clarity, the name of the acquired gaming site should be provided by the Applicant and, unless such information has already been provided by the Applicant pursuant to Section 4(1) of this Part 2, the Applicant should provide the information required in Section 4(1)(d)(i) to Section 4(1)(d)(ix) of this Part 2 with respect to such acquired gaming site.

-- (iv) Responsible Gambling: Describe the approach to responsible gambling by providing a description of the following: - (A) overview of the responsible gambling programs and initiatives implemented; - (B) methods to measure the success of responsible gambling programs; - (C) steps taken to ensure responsible gambling programs are current; and - (D) steps taken to communicate the details of the responsible gambling programs to customers. - (v) Union Interactions: Describe experience working with employee unions in the past, including the names of such unions and the specific strategies taken to improve the interactions with these unions. - (vi) First Nations Experience: The Applicant should describe any relationships and interactions with First Nations or First Nations communities and provide one example of First Nations experience which includes the information set out below.
+- (i) Role of Lead Entity and Lead Key Individual: The Applicant should provide a full description of the roles of the Lead Entity identified in Section 3(1)(b)(i) of this Part 2 or Lead Key Individual identified in Section 3(1)(c)(i) of this Part 2 in the examples given for each of the capabilities set out in Section 4(3)(f)(ii)to Section 4(3)(f)(iv) of this Part 2, including the period of time that the Lead Entity or Lead Key Individual, as applicable, performed such role. - (ii) Employee Engagement: Describe measures used to manage employee engagement, including tools used to measure employee engagement and the specific actions taken as a result of these measures. - (iii) Responsible Gambling: Describe the approach to responsible gambling by providing a description of the following: - (A) overview of the responsible gambling programs and initiatives implemented; - (B) methods to measure the success of responsible gambling programs; - (C) steps taken to ensure responsible gambling programs are current; and - (D) steps taken to communicate the details of the responsible gambling programs to customers. - (iv) Union Interactions: Describe experience working with employee unions in the past, including the names of such unions and the specific strategies taken to improve the interactions with these unions. - (v) First Nations Experience: The Applicant should describe any relationships and interactions with First Nations or First Nations communities and provide one example of First Nations experience which includes the information set out below.
 The example used by the Applicant may relate to the experience of the Applicant, any Prime Team Member, any Joint Venture Participant or any Key Individual.
 Applicants are advised that the quality and depth of the experience of each such Person will be taken into account in the evaluation of each of the Rated Requirements.
 Note that it is not necessary for First Nations experience to be limited to the operation of a gaming site.
-For the example provided, include the following: - (A) the name and location of the First Nations; - (B) the nature of the past working or contractual relationship;
+For the example provided, include the following:

-- (C) the current status of the commercial relationship; - (D) any unique aspects of the relationship; - (E) any community economic development; and - (F) a demonstration of cross-cultural understanding, as evidenced by hiring and development training practices and community relationships.
+- (A) the name and location of the First Nations; - (B) the nature of the past working or contractual relationship; - (C) the current status of the commercial relationship; - (D) any unique aspects of the relationship; - (E) any community economic development; and - (F) a demonstration of cross-cultural understanding, as evidenced by hiring and development training practices and community relationships.